georgistoychev003/ReturnManagementSystem/Documentation/Sprint-Notes.md

 * brice and desmond - finish their previously assigned tasks
 * frankie - finalize the controller's dashboard.

-### Sprint 3 Standup 3 (21/01/24)
+### Sprint 3 StandUp 3 (21/01/24)
-* frankie- finished all functionality of the controller
+* frankie - finished all functionality of the controller
-* desmond- fixed "my orders" of the customer and worked on improving the database queries
+* desmond - fixed "my orders" of the customer and worked on improving the database queries
-* Badr- finished line chart for analytics on the Admin dashboard, implemented the functionality of the admin to overrule the controller.
+* Badr - finished line chart for analytics on the Admin dashboard, implemented the functionality of the admin to overrule the controller.
-* pablo- faces problem on the client side of the Client dashboard of returned requests will ask for help from our teacher Eelco Jannink.
+* pablo - faces problem on the client side of the Client dashboard of returned requests will ask for help from our teacher Eelco Jannink.
 * georgi - made the lock functionality for Controller so that only one controller can process an RMA at a time.

 Assigned tasks:
 * desmond - work on fixing issues in Customer dashboard, add more intuitive steps and instructions on how to return a product.
 * brice - make HTTP tests
-* pablo - resolve issues he is facing with his task and finalize it
+* pablo - resolve issues he is facing with his task and finalizes it
-* frankie - add credit line to controller dashboard, add alerts for important actions, show the amount that will be refunded when pressed on refund button
+* frankie - add credit line to controller dashboard, add alerts for important actions, show the amount that will be refunded when pressed on the refund button
 * georgi - implement all functionalities of collector (qr code scanning, navigate to RMA page after qr scanning, dealing with products within an RMA individually, locking already processed products within an RMA, implement functionality to upload an image as a collector, make the entire collector fully responsive)

-### Sprint 3 Standup 4 (23/01/24)
+### Sprint 3 StandUp 4 (23/01/24)
-* frankie- completed his assigned task
+* frankie - completed his assigned task
-* desmond- completed his assigned task
+* desmond - completed his assigned task
-* pablo- completed his assigned task
+* pablo - completed his assigned task
 * georgi - completed his assigned tasks
-* brice - still working on making the tests
+* brice - completed his assigned tasks

 New tasks that were assigned
 * desmond - implement image uploading functionality for customers
-* brice - work on his tests task
+* brice - add more HTTP tests
-* pablo - make a progress bar for more intuitive return process for customers, prepare a test scenario documentation to provide the client to test the application with in the final demo
+* pablo - make a progress bar for a more intuitive return process for customers, prepare test scenario documentation to provide the client to test the application with in the final demo
-* frankie - display the images and comments per product within an RMA ( images and comments placed by customer and collector)
+* frankie - display the images and comments per product within an RMA (images and comments placed by customer and collector)
-* georgi - improve the entire styling of the website, display the image and description placed by a customer per product within an RMA, add a toggle that display instructions on how to process and rma as a collector, fix the issue of displaying the description wrong in the customer dashboard.
+* georgi - improve the entire styling of the website, display the image and description placed by a customer per product within an RMA, add a toggle that displays instructions on how to process and rma as a collector, fix the issue of displaying the description wrong in the customer dashboard.
-* badr - fix the pie chart in the admin dashbaord, improve the styling of the camera instance of the qr scanner, prepare the final presentation of sprint 3
+* badr - fix the pie chart in the admin dashboard, improve the styling of the camera instance of the qr scanner, prepare the final presentation of sprint 3

-### Sprint 3 Standup 5 (25/01/24)
+### Sprint 3 StandUp 5 (25/01/24)
 * Tasks were completed.

 In sprint 3 we overachieved and had our most successful sprint of all 3, we impressed ourselves and also the client of what we are capable achieving in less than 2 weeks.
-Here is the burndown chart of sprint 3:
+Here is the burn down chart of sprint 3:
 ![img_2.png](images/Sprint3BurnDownChart.png)